 Here is the full text of the ruling.
 And here’s a summary in one paragraph:

 Basically, Pershing County wanted Burning Man to pay for their police presence.
 BMOrg said no, we pay the Feds, we pay Washoe.
 Pershing said pay up, and we don’t like nudity around children.
 Burning Man said “fuck you! free speech!
 We demand nudity!” and sued Pershing.
 Pershing responded by making life very difficult for Burners, partnering with the Feds for an unprecedented police crackdown.
 Sniffer dogs were brought in from the Mexican border.
 This was the beginning of “we’ll pull you over for the slightest thing and the dogs will search your car”.
 Burners were understandably pissed.
 Some of the more vocal DPW crew formed a group called RIOT and threatened to strike.
 BMOrg decided that maybe they should just pay the extra hundred grand or so to the cops.
 They agreed a deal, and both parties took it to the judge.
 The judge went apeshit and threw it out of court, telling the prosecutor to go back to law school.
+Near the end, romors of a negligence and malpractice law firm in Chicago getting involved pro bono, but the case settled before it could get that far.
 It seemed like it was all sorted it out, but it obviously wasn’t because of this appeal.
 The one judge sounds a little loco, and his Boss Judges in the Ninth Circuit Court of Appeals seem to agree.

 This has nothing to do with Burning Man’s other matter, objecting to the Live Entertainment Tax.
 So no effect on ticket prices.
 They will probably keep going up, and new things like Vehicle Passes and handling fees on Vehicle passes will be introduced to drive revenues further.